SchwarzIT/onyx/apps/docs/src/principles/technical-guidelines.md

 2. 📜 All defined component behavior is covered by a playwright test (`.ct.tsx` file)
 3. 📜 Utils and composables are covered by Vitest tests (`.spec.ts` file)
 4. 📜 We structure our tests by using the [arrange-act-assert pattern](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/)<br>

    ```ts
    // ARRANGE
    // ACT
    // ASSERT
    ```

-## Things the future might hold

-The following points might be discussed when their use-case gets more concrete.

-- Offer package with test-utils
-- Measure the performance of components which contain a lot of content
-- We provide SSR support / compatibility
-- We use [progressive enhancement](https://developer.mozilla.org/de/docs/Glossary/Progressive_Enhancement) where possible